Annan railway station: Annan Shawhill

 The town was previously served by a second railway station, Annan Shawhill, which was opened by the Solway Junction Railway on 8 August 1870.
 It closed to passengers on 27 April 1931, and to goods traffic in 1955.
 It was situated on the long-disused Solway Junction Railway, which ran between Kirtlebridge and Maryport, operating across the Solway Firth.

 Newbie Junction Halt

 Newbie Junction Halt was located to the west of the Annan Viaduct, and briefly (between 1898–1904) served a nearby boiler factory, as well as a brick and tile works.
 Trains called in the mornings and evenings, for workers only.

 Services

 Following the May 2021 timetable change, there is a mostly an uneven hourly to 2 hourly service (Monday to Saturday) heading north-west towards Dumfries, with seven trains of these to Glasgow Central via Kilmarnock.
 On Sunday, there are five trains per day to Dumfries, two of which extend to Glasgow Central.
-Heading south-east towards Carlisle, there is an mostly hourly service.
+Heading south-east towards Carlisle, there is a mostly hourly service.
 All trains are operated by ScotRail.

 Services running through Carlisle to Newcastle were stopped at the May 2022 timetable change.